 Exposure to positivity makes it more likely that our kids will develop their own positive expectations and enjoy a lifetime of self-fulfilling prophesies of success, contentment, and joy.

 Children internalize the behaviors that are modeled for them.
 So today, reflect on this single question.
 “How do you present your homeschooling journey?”
 Do you ever refer to a new task as “boring” or “really difficult?”
-This is an example of a self-actualizing prophesy, and one that your children will absorb as their own.
+This is an example of a self-actualizing prophecy, and one that your children will absorb as their own.
 What does your face look like when you are struggling to teach new concepts?
 Do you appear frustrated?
 Put out?
 Your kids will notice.

 The use of affirmations can leverage the power of self-fulfilling prophesy.
 Affirmations are positive statements about yourself that you write down and say aloud each day.
 For example, “My days are fun, productive and filled with delightful surprises.”
 Affirmations become beliefs that strongly influence the way your days unfold.